Explore the city via Bicycle

 Have a spring shopping spree

-Spring in Fort Collins is a time for renewal, fresh beginnings and spring cleaning, and it’s also the opportune time to go shopping for a fresh new spin on your everyday life.
-Old Town offers local, boutique style shopping where you can get a new wardrobe at a local boutique, change up your cooking style by picking up some new spices or Backyard BBQ tools, and adorn your garden with statues and keepsakes from Perennial Gardner.
-Complete your spring shopping spree at Front Range Village in south Fort Collins with stores like MkLAREN Boutique, Super Target, Sephora, DSW and more.
+Spring in Fort Collins is a time for renewal, fresh beginnings and spring cleaning, and it’s also the opportune time to go shopping for a fresh new spin on your everyday wardrobe and lifestyle.
+Old Town offers local, boutique style shopping where you can get a new wardrobe at a local boutique, change up your cooking style by picking up some new spices, hot sauces, or backyard BBQ tools, and adorn your garden with statues and keepsakes from Perennial Gardner.
+Complete your spring shopping spree at Front Range Village in South Fort Collins with stores like Columbia Sportswear, Super Target, Sephora, DSW and more.

 Watch the spring sunrise/sunset from Horsetooth Reservoir